 However, despite being an extremely medically useful drug, Valium is still widely acknowledged as having a high potential for abuse and extremely addictive qualities.
 Even when being used in medication-assisted treatment it is at very low doses and only for a very short period of time, as it does not take long to build up a tolerance and become physically dependent.

-One of the biggest dangers in abusing Valium, as well as other benzodiazepines, is that the people misusing it are almost never only abusing Valium but a host of other drugs as well.
+One of the biggest dangers of abusing Valium, as well as other benzodiazepines, is that the people misusing it are almost never only abusing Valium but a host of other drugs as well.
 People will often mix Valium with alcohol and other drugs to enhance its euphoric effects, or to come down from stimulants like cocaine.

 In these situations, it is all-too-easy to overdose or suffer an adverse and potentially fatal reaction to mixing these substances.
 According to the National Institute on Drug Abuse, there were over four times as many overdose deaths from benzodiazepines in the US in 2015 than there were in 2012.